aws/aws-cdk/design/aws-ecs/aws-ecs-tagging-support.md

 * propagateTags
 * enableECSManagedTags

-`propagateTags` specifies whether to propagate the tags from the task definition or the service to the tasks in the service and `enableECSManagedTags` specifies whether to enable Amazon ECS managed tags for the tasks within the service.
+`propagateTags` specifies whether to propagate the tags from the task definition or the service to ECS tasks and `enableECSManagedTags` specifies whether to enable Amazon ECS managed tags for the tasks within the service.
 Also, for `Ec2Service` and `FargateService` we will have the corresponding two new properties exposed to users:

 * propagateTaskTagsFrom
 * enableECSManagedTags